 Steven is a professional plumber and water filtration expert in San Diego.
 He recommends that home service professionals keep their eyes open and communicate with the customer every step of the way.
 It is all about the mindset.

 “You have to walk into the home knowing you are there to protect your customer and provide value.
 If you believe in your services and products, the rest is easy.”

 Home service professionals are skilled trades people, not salesmen.
 Why attempt to implement up-selling tactics that aren’t in alignment with the company values?

-What can change to benefit sales and customers is the philosophy of why a home service professional is on the job.
+customers is the philosophy of why a home service professional is on the job.
 Make the goal to help the customer protect their most valuable asset, their home.
 When the mindset is adding value, closing a sale or selling an additional service becomes much easier.

 Customers are not skilled plumbers.
 They called professionals for help.
 Often, customers have more than one plumbing problem, but they may not know.
 Offer them information on the issue and offer a solution.

 Water bottles in the recycling and

 store bought water filter pitchers are a clue the customer may benefit from water treatment.
 Educate the customer on the quality of their drinking and bathing water.
 Share how easy it is to get bottle quality water and reduce the carbon footprint of plastic bottles.